 An anxiety disorder occurs when you experience anxiety without any of these types of triggering situations.
 Those with an anxiety disorder might find themselves shaking without being confronted with a dangerous situation.
 For example:

 - Generalized Anxiety Disorder Shaking may occur all the time or because of nervous thoughts.

 - Panic Disorder Shaking may occur before, during, and after a panic attack.

 - Post-Traumatic Stress Disorder Shaking may occur in response to hearing loud noises.

 It's possible you're shaking for other reasons.
 Diabetes and Parkinson's disease are both linked to shaking and tremors.
 Dehydration and hypoglycemia are two very common causes of shaking.

 How to Stop Shaking

 Some people have trained themselves to shake less.
 Drinking water and eating healthier may help too.
 Some people shake worse when their body needs more nutrients or hydration.
-But in general, the only way to stop shaking is to stop the anxiety that causes it.

 Strategies to Reduce Anxiety